Regional Transit Services Commission

 - The number of daily transit trips in the region has increased by nearly 9,000 since 2005, while the number of automobile trips has increased by about 236,000.
 That is one transit trip for every 26 automobile trips.

-What will be considered as part of the regional transit service commission business case?
+What was considered as part of the regional transit service commission business case?

-The Regional Transit Service Commission business case will examine the possibility for:
+The Regional Transit Service Commission business case examined the possibility for:

 This consideration will be based on data, costing and mapping of current local transit systems provided by each of the participating municipalities.

-Municipalities who choose to join will jointly sponsor a proposal to the Government of Alberta to establish the Commission in Provincial Regulation.
-Public engagement activities will be undertaken at that time.
+Municipalities who have chosen to join the commission jointly sponsored a proposal to the Government of Alberta to establish the Commission under Provincial Regulation.
+The application includes the final report and addendum, along with supporting documentation of capital plans and bylaws.

 In September 2017, City of Edmonton and City of St. Albert Councils signed a Memorandum of Understanding (MOU) to begin taking steps to develop a Regional Transit Services Commission.
 The other 11 Edmonton Metropolitan Region communities joined in October 2018.